-Before you start sharping, clean the tooth of the blades with water, soap, or any other cleanser you want and remove the dirt.
+Before you start sharping, clean the blades’ tooth with water, soap, or any other cleanser you want and remove the dirt.
 Don’t forget to wipe them with a clean and dry cloth before you start sharpening.

-For using the stone same motion you have to follow, brush the whetstone downwards on a tooth.
+Using the stone in the same motion, you have to follow and brush the whetstone downwards on a tooth.
 You have to continue a proper brush-up angle (usually 10 to 15 degrees).
 While you are rubbing the stone, you can remove sanding dust if you want, or it becomes necessary.

 While sharping with stone, you have to continue the appropriate sharpening movement, and please don’t give too much compression on the stone.
 After you are done with one tooth repeat in the same way on the other until it becomes sharp as you require.

-As you are using a stone, so sand dust will be everywhere, so don’t forget to wipe the entire blade when you are done with a fresh piece of cloth, and use grease, or any other lubricant to decrease roughness and to prevent oxidation in the clippers.
+As you are using a stone, the sand dust will be everywhere, so don’t forget to wipe the entire blade when you are done with a fresh piece of cloth, use grease, or any other lubricant decrease roughness and to prevent oxidation in the clippers.

 Sharpen clipper blades with a power grinder:

 As we have mentioned sharping your clipper blades with the power grinder is one of the fastest and easiest ways to sharpen the electric hedge clipper or any other.
 But as we all know, easiest is not the safest always.
-Therefore, you have to be very careful while using the grinder, or else, it may break the edges of the tooth.
+Therefore, you have to be very careful while using the grinder, or else, it may break the tooth’s edges.
 You can hurt yourself as well.

-Power grinder produces a lot of pressure that is why, before you start the task place the clipper into an elevated strong surface and use clamps to fix the position.
+Power grinder produces a lot of pressure, that is why, before you start the task place the clipper into a strongly elevated surface and use clamps to fix the position.
 You may ask for someone’s help as well, to hold the trimmer.